Normal period pain or dysmenorrhea should be mild and respond to simple treatments like ibuprofen, zinc, or a dairy-free diet.

 Magnesium.
 Taken daily, magnesium reduces menstrual cramps by reducing prostaglandins and relaxing the smooth muscle of the uterus.

 Zinc reduces prostaglandins and improves blood circulation to the uterus.
 It did well in a 2015 clinical trial for the period pain of teenage girls.
-I usually prescribe 30 mg of daily zinc (taken with food or it can cause nausea).
+I usually prescribe 30 mg of daily zinc (taken with food, or it can cause nausea).

 Turmeric.
 Taken daily, turmeric or curcumin can reduce the prostaglandins and histamine that cause normal period pain.
 Turmeric can also lighten periods.
+But be sure to take it away from iron supplements, as turmeric can impair the absorption of iron.

 Give yourself three months with the normal period pain treatments.
-If your pain doesn’t improve, ask yourself and your doctor: “Is something else going on?
+If your pain doesn’t improve, ask yourself and your doctor: “Is something else going on?”

 Do you have endometriosis?